5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 ### Patching-in NVIDIA Kepler Drivers

 Apple removed support for NVIDIA GeForce Cards from macOS Monterey beta 7.
-So users of GPUs from the Kepler family need to patch them back in in post-install using [**Geforce-Kepler-Patcher**](https://github.com/chris1111/Geforce-Kepler-patcher).
+So users of GPUs from the Kepler family need to patch them back in in post-install using [**OpenCore Legacy Patcher**](https://github.com/dortania/OpenCore-Legacy-Patcher) (recommended) or [**Geforce-Kepler-Patcher**](https://github.com/chris1111/Geforce-Kepler-patcher).

 **Requirements**